megacamelus/camel-upstream-info/camel-documentation/camel-quartz.md

 </tbody>
 </table>

-**Important:** Remember configuring these options from the endpoint URIs must be prefixed with `scheduler.`.
-For example, to configure the trigger id and group:
+Remember that configuring these options from the endpoint URIs must be prefixed with `scheduler.`.
+For example, to configure the trigger id and
+group:

         from("file:inbox?scheduler=quartz&scheduler.cron=0/2+*+*+*+*+?&scheduler.triggerId=myId&scheduler.triggerGroup=myGroup")
            .to("bean:process");